Butterfly Effect FAQ

 After 7 days you will have the option to activate the plugin with a serial you receive if you purchased the plugin.

 Note that you need a (free) iLok account, and the (free) iLok License Manager app on your computer to use the Butterfly Effect or the Demo.
 See installation instructions above.
+Note also that local machine authorization is not available for the demo – only iLok cloud or key.

 • macOS: 10.13 or newer.